jamie0725/Deep-Learning/README.md

-# UvA Deep Learning Course Practical Assignments
+# Deep Learning

-- Assignment 1 is released.
-The deadline is **April 17th, 23:59**.
+### About
+This repository contains code for projects of MSc. course Deep Learning.

+### Description
+To be updated.